-Net cash used in investing activities from continuing operations during the year ended December 31, 2017 was \$13.6 million compared to \$73.2 million of cash used during the same period in 2016.
-Fluctuations in investing cash flows during the year ended December 31, 2017, as compared to the same period in 2016, were primarily attributable to a year over year decrease in cash consideration paid for acquisitions of \$67.5 million associated with the prior year acquisition of Home Solutions, Inc and a year over year decrease in purchases of property and equipment of \$1.2 million, offset by year over year decreases of \$4.2 million and \$5.0 million associated with proceeds received in divestitures and investment in restricted cash balances required to be maintained as collateral in accordance with the Notes Facilities, respectively.
-During the year ended December 31, 2016 we received proceeds of \$4.2 million from dispositions, primarily attributable to the strategic divestiture of the Hepatitis C business.
-Capital expenditures were \$8.7 million and \$9.9 million for the years ended December 31, 2017 and 2016, respectively, resulting in \$1.2 million decreased use of cash.
-Net proceeds from the sale of the PBM Business of \$24.6 million are included in net cash provided by investing activities from discontinued operations in the year ended December 31, 2015.
+Net cash used in investing activities from continuing operations during the year ended December 31, 2017 was \$8.7 million compared to \$73.2 million of cash used during the same period in 2016.
+Fluctuations in investing cash flows during the year ended December 31, 2017, as compared to the same period in 2016, were primarily attributable to a year over year decrease in cash consideration paid for acquisitions of \$67.5 million associated with the prior year acquisition of Home Solutions, Inc. and a year over year decrease in purchases of property and equipment of \$1.2 million, offset by a year over year decrease of \$4.2 million associated with proceeds received in divestitures related to the strategic divestiture of the Hepatitis C business during 2016.